 MEET THE PROS

-Rob is an acclaimed conductor and music director.
-Rob’s many Broadway credits as conductor include Bright Star, written by Steve Martin & Edie Brickell, Dames at Sea, the revival of Leonard Bernstein’s Wonderful Town; the Tony® Award winning production of The Pajama Game starring Harry Connick Jr.; the new stage adaptation of Irving Berlin’s White Christmas; and revivals of Finian’s Rainbow, The Apple Tree, and Promises, Promises.
-Rob has been music director of the Kennedy Center Honors, receiving four Emmy nominations.
+Rob is a New York based conductor and music director.
+Rob’s many Broadway credits as conductor include the revival of Leonard Bernstein’s Wonderful Town; the Tony® Award winning production of The Pajama Game starring Harry Connick Jr.; the new stage adaptation of Irving Berlin’s White Christmas; and revivals of Finian’s Rainbow, The Apple Tree, and Promises, Promises.
+For six years, Rob has been music director of the Kennedy Center Honors, receiving four Emmy nominations.
 He was the music director of A Broadway Celebration: In Performance at the White House.
-He is the music director of Encores!, New York City Center’s acclaimed series with luminaries such as Vanessa Williams, Bebe Neuwirth, Santino Fontana, and André De Shields.
-Rob has conducted seven original cast recordings, including the Encores! productions of Sondheim’s Merrily We Roll Along and Jule Styne’s Gentlemen Prefer Blondes.
+He is the music director of Encores!, New York City Center’s acclaimed series.
+In five seasons, he has conducted celebrated revivals of Lane and Harburg’s Finian’s Rainbow, Sondheim’s Merrily We Roll Along and Anyone Can Whistle and Rodgers and Hammerstein’s Pipe Dream.
+Rob won a Helen Hayes Award for his music direction of the Kennedy Center Sondheim Celebration’s production of Sunday in the Park With George and for Carnegie Hall, he was music director of Opening Doors, an original revue of Sondheim songs.
+Rob has conducted seven original cast recordings, including the recent Encores! productions of Sondheim’s Merrily We Roll Along and Jule Styne’s Gentlemen Prefer Blondes.
 He has had the privilege of working with legendary theater writers such as Sondheim, Kander and Ebb, Cy Coleman, Bock and Harnick, Charles Strouse and Richard Adler.